Our editors independently select these products. Making a purchase through our links may earn Well+Good a commission

 7. Let go

-When you feel a fullness sensation, or like you have to pee, try to mentally ‘let go’ and relax your pelvis while you keep stimulating the G-spot with more intense pressure.
-You can apply a bit more pressure on your belly using your other hand to help you reach the spot even more.
-You should start to feel a dripping or squirting sensation shortly after, which can continue for several seconds as you keep pulsing it with pressure.
-Expect the fluid to be clear or milky with a slight gloss to it.
+When you feel a fullness sensation, or like you have to pee, try to mentally "let go" and relax your pelvis while continuing to stimulate the G-spot with more intense pressure.
+You can also apply a bit more pressure on your belly using your other hand to help you reach the spot even better.

-Tips for G-spot play
+6 other tips for G-spot play

-So you now know how to find the g spot…but what do you do with it?
+So, you now know how to find the G-spot…but what do you do with it?
 Here are some tips for G-spot play and intimate exploration, from the experts.

 1. Take it slow

-The venn diagrams for “how to find the G-spot” and “how to have an orgasm fast” do not touch, overlap, and in fact, aren’t even on the same sheet of paper.
+The Venn diagrams for “how to find the G-spot” and “how to have an orgasm fast” do not touch, overlap, and in fact, aren’t even on the same sheet of paper.
 “If you haven’t experienced the stimulation of this area before, it’s better to go in slow and easy, and make sure you’re warmed up,” Reeves says, adding that “taking it slow is paramount to avoid discomfort or going too deep before you’re ready.”

 2. Try G-spot play when you are ovulating